« go back

 Buildings designed to meet Passive House criteria are known primarily for very low energy consumption.
 Occupant comfort, however, has always been one of the stated goals of the Passive House.
 According to Passipedia, a Passive House Institute (PHI) resource, Passive House is “a building standard that is truly energy efficient, comfortable, affordable and ecological at the same time.”
 PHIUS, states “Passive building comprises a set of design principles used to attain a quantifiable and rigorous level of energy efficiency within a specific quantifiable comfort level.”

-Modern construction techniques allow buildings to be built with a high degree of airtightness.
-With low levels of airtightness, air can leak into (“infiltrate”) or out of (“exfiltrate”) in an uncontrolled manner that consumes unnecessary energy and causes occupant discomfort.
-Passive House buildings feature airtightness criteria that are designed and tested during construction to save energy otherwise wasted through infiltration and exfiltration.
+Passive House buildings feature airtightness that is designed into the building and tested during construction to save energy otherwise wasted through infiltration and exfiltration.
 In turn, this airtightness requires continuous ventilation provided by heat recovery or energy recovery air handlers, collectively described as “ERV” in this post.

 An interesting benefit of making a building airtight is that the ventilation system is able to provide greater control over occupant comfort – most of the outside air entering the airtight Passive House building enters through the ERV, which tempers the ventilation air before blowing it downstream through ducts for occupants to breathe.